sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 1. Navigate to **Site Admin > Incoming webhooks**
 1. Click **Add webhook**
 1. Fill out the form:
-   1. **Webhook name**: Descriptive name for the webhook, initially populate by the code host URN.
+   1. **Webhook name**: Descriptive name for the webhook.
    1. **Code host type**: Select from the dropdown.
 This will be filtered based on code host connections added on your instance.
    1. **Code host URN**: The URN for the code host.
 Again, this will be filtered by code host connections added on your instance.
    1. **Secret**: An arbitrary shared secret between Sourcegraph and the code host.
 A default value is provided, but you are free to change it.
        > NOTE: Secrets are not supported for BitBucket cloud